vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *evaṁ jñānamaye devi tṛtīyā svaprathāmayī* /

-This practice is “supreme-nonsupreme” \( *parāpara* \) in that it consists \(insofar as we can understand the YH and the Dī\), for the adept, in seeing mentally by an intense meditation of nonduality \( *advaitabhāvanā* \) all the rites he performs—the worship of all the deities abiding in the *śrīcakra* , that is *—* as immersed in the Absolute.
-The Dīquotes: “With the off ering, I throw the mental constructions of the limited being, and all such elements, into the fi re which is a compact mass of consciousness, just as one pours clarifi ed butter into the sacrifi cial fi re.”
+This practice is “supreme-nonsupreme” \( *parāpara* \) in that it consists \(insofar as we can understand the YH and the Dī \), for the adept, in seeing mentally by an intense meditation of nonduality \( *advaitabhāvanā* \) all the rites he performs—the worship of all the deities abiding in the *śrīcakra* , that is *—* as immersed in the Absolute.
+The Dī quotes: “With the off ering, I throw the mental constructions of the limited being, and all such elements, into the fi re which is a compact mass of consciousness, just as one pours clarifi ed butter into the sacrifi cial fi re.”
 We will see later several ritual acts interpreted metaphysically in the same way.

 The highest is known as the supreme one.
 Listen now to how it